GabeScott/standard-works-vault/General Conference/1971 April - Warnings from the Past.md

 # Warnings from the Past

-*By Mark E. Petersen - Of the Council of the Twelve*
+By Elder Mark E. Petersen - *Of the Council of the Twelve*

 *Given in the April session of the 1971 General Conference*